Underwater Treasure Hunting Equipment

-Utilizing underwater camera & video equipment will allow you see and properly record and document your findings.
+Utilizing an underwater camera & video equipment will allow you to see and properly record and document your findings.
 These devices come in a variety of formats.
-For recording and viewing smaller areas you should select a hand held device.
-If you are scanning larger areas you should consider either a dropped or boat towed camera system.
+For recording and viewing smaller areas, you should select a handheld device.
+If you are scanning larger areas, you should consider either a dropped or boat towed camera system.
 This will allow you to document vast areas with greater ease.

 Underwater Camera & Video Systems: